CMakePP/CMaize/docs/src/developer/design/user_api.rst

 Like the "Find Dependencies" step before it, the APIs for defining build targets are designed primarily for collecting information pertaining to the build target.
-Unlike the "Find Dependencies" step the backend of API calls for defining build targets is CMake.
-The result of calling these methods are properly configured CMake targets.
+Unlike the "Find Dependencies" step, the backend of API calls for defining build targets is CMake.
+The results of calling these methods are properly configured CMake targets.

 Test Project
 ============

-After targets are built the next step is to test that they were built correctly.
+After targets are built, the next step is to test that they were built correctly.
 Testing build targets with CMake often requires:

 - finding dependencies of the testing framework,